Tr-reny/BookShop/README.md

 ```
 4. Apply the database migrations using the command `python manage.py migrate`
 5. Run the development server using the command `python manage.py runserver`
-6. Apply the database migrations using `python manage.py migrate`
-7. Run the development server using `python manage.py runserver`

 ## Features